No Eggs from Your Ducks? Discover 7 Reasons Why

 Winter Wonderland (or Eggless Land):

 Winter presents the biggest challenge for egg enthusiasts.
 With short days and cold temperatures, ducks naturally conserve energy and reduce egg production.
+So you may see no eggs from your ducks.
 While some breeds might continue laying throughout the year, others prefer to conserve their resources until spring arrives.
 Don’t be discouraged; this is how they adapt to the harsher conditions.

 Molting isn’t just a cosmetic makeover.
 It’s an energy-intensive process that demands significant resources from the duck’s body.
 To prioritize this vital regeneration, egg production takes a temporary pause, often slowing down significantly or even ceasing altogether.
 This is especially true for female ducks, as egg-laying requires additional energy expenditure.